 Associate Professor of Philosophy

-Katharina Kraus is Associate Professor of Philosophy at the University of Notre Dame.
-At Notre Dame, she is a member of the steering committee of the newly established History of Philosophy Forum, a faculty fellow of the Nanovic Institute for European Studies, and a faculty member of the Ph.D.
-Program in History and Philosophy of Science.
-Before coming to Notre Dame in 2017, she taught at the Albert-Ludwigs-University of Freiburg and was a post-doctorial fellow at the Hebrew University of Jerusalem.
+Katharina Kraus is Miller Associate Professor of Philosophy in the Miller Department of Philosophy at Johns Hopkins University, where she is also Associated Faculty of the German Program in the Department of Modern Languages and Literatures.
+Before moving to Hopkins in January 2023, she taught for six years at the University of Notre Dame, where she also served as a member of the steering committee of the newly established History of Philosophy Forum.
+Before that, she taught at the University College Freiburg of the Albert-Ludwigs-University of Freiburg and was a post-doctorial fellow of the Martin Buber Society at the Hebrew University of Jerusalem.

-After her studies of physics, mathematics, and philosophy, she received a Diplom in physics (Master equivalent) from the Ruprecht-Karls-University of Heidelberg in 2008, a Master in History and Philosophy of Science in 2010 and a PhD in philosophy in 2014, both from the University of Cambridge.
+After her studies of physics, mathematics, and philosophy, she received a Diplom in physics (including a BA and MA equivalent) from the Ruprecht-Karls-University of Heidelberg in 2008, a MPhil in History and Philosophy of Science in 2010 and a PhD in philosophy in 2014, both from the University of Cambridge.